List of awards and nominations received by Jennifer Lawrence: Seattle International Film Festival

 Founded in 1976, the Seattle International Film Festival is a twenty five-day film festival held in Washington, North America.
 Lawrence has received one award.

 Spike Guys' Choice Awards

 The Spike Guys' Choice Awards was annually held by television channel Spike.

 Stockholm International Film Festival

 Founded in 1990, the Stockholm International Film Festival is an annual film festival held in Sweden.
 Lawrence has received one award.

 Teen Choice Awards

 The Teen Choice Awards is an annual awards show that airs on the Fox Network.
 The awards honor the year's biggest achievements in music, movies, sports, television, fashion, and other categories, voted by teen viewers.
 Lawrence has received eight awards from fourteen nominations.

 Torino Film Festival

 The Torino Film Festival (also known as Turin Film Festival) is an annual International film festival held in Turin, Italy.

 Venice Film Festival

 Founded in 1932, the Venice Film Festival, or Venice International Film Festival, is the oldest film festival in the world.
 Lawrence has won one award.

+Vulture Stunt Awards

+Lawrence was awarded the "Best Stunt in a Non-Action Film" award as part of Vulture's 2024 Stunt Awards for the sequence in the 2023 sex comedy No Hard Feelings where a nude Lawrence fights off three teenagers on the beach, with the motivation "[Lawrence] approaches this sequence with the totally naked (literally) confidence of a no-longer-20-something hellion and executes it bluntly."